stan-dev/design-docs/designs/0020-parallel-chain-api.md

 Upstream packages can generate `init` and `init_inv_metric` as they wish, though for cmdstan the prototype follows the following rules for reading user input.

 If the user specifies their init as `{file_name}.{file_ending}` with an input `id` of `N` and chains `M` then the program will search for `{file_name}_{N..(N + M)}.{file_ending}` where `N..(N + M)` is a linear integer sequence from `N` to `N + M`.
 If the program fails to find any of the `{file_name}_{N..(N + M)}.{file_ending}` it will then search for `{file_name}.{file_ending}` and if found will use that.
 Otherwise an exception will occur.

+For example, if a user specifies `chains=4`, `id=2`, and their init file as `init=init.data.R` then the program will first search for `init.data_2.R` and if it finds it will then search for `init.data_3.R`, `init.data_4.R`, `init.data_5.R` and will fail if all files are not found.
+If the program fails to find `init.data_2.R` then it will attempt to find `init.data.R` and if successfull will use these initial values for all chains.
+If neither are found then an error will be thrown.

 Documentation must be added to clarify reproducibility between a multi-chain program and running multiple chains across several programs.
 This requires